 Property Division: What You Need To Know

 When it comes to divorce, each state has specific laws put in place that must be followed.
 Reuter Law Group, PC, can walk you through your options.
-We have worked with clients throughout Texas who need help in dividing their assets.
+We have worked with clients in San Antonio and throughout Texas who need help in dividing their assets.
 Our goal is to get you everything you are entitled to.

 What Is Considered Community Property?